imamousenotacat/re-patchright/README.md

     🎭 Re-Patchright
 </h1>

-This little project was born because I wanted to do things like this in [Browser Use](https://github.com/imamousenotacat/re-browser-use):
+This little project was created because I wanted to do things like this in my [patched Browser Use version](https://github.com/imamousenotacat/re-browser-use):

 ![nopecha_cloudflare.py](https://github.com/user-attachments/assets/2f16e2b4-9cef-4b4a-aa2d-e6ebf039cd14)

-which are not possible with the current (07/07/2025) *"regular"* patchright version ...
+and I developed a logic there in [Browser Use](https://github.com/imamousenotacat/re-browser-use) that, combined which some modifications here, in this project, and in [re-patchright-python](https://github.com/imamousenotacat/re-patchright-python), makes possible some use cases that are still not available with the current (07/07/2025) *"regular"* patchright and browser-use versions ...

+For more details in this check [re-browser-use](https://github.com/imamousenotacat/re-browser-use) repository.

 # Quick start